Wound Care in Phoenix, AZ

 - Amputation: If blood flow cannot be restored or if the wound is heavily infected your doctor may recommend that the affected limb be amputated to save the rest of your body from infection.

-If you have been experiencing symptoms of non-healing wounds it is important that you schedule an appointment with one of our highly-trained vascular surgeons.
+If you have been experiencing symptoms of non-healing wounds it is important that you schedule an appointment with one of our highly-trained vascular surgeons in Arizona.
 They will diagnose your symptoms and discover the best treatment option for you.
 For more information about our Vascular Surgery Center in Phoenix, AZ, please call (480) 668-5000 to schedule your appointment today.